Mali Protest Coalition Offers To Work With Junta On Transition - UrduPoint

 Mali Protest Coalition Offers To Work With Junta On Transition

-Kati, Mali, (UrduPoint / Pakistan Point News - 26th Aug, 2020 ) :A Malian protest coalition that had campaigned against former president Ibrahim Boubacar Keita said Wednesday it was willing to work with the junta which ousted him in a process to restore civilian rule.
+Kati, Mali, (UrduPoint / Pakistan Point News - 27th Aug, 2020 ) :A Malian protest coalition that had campaigned against former president Ibrahim Boubacar Keita said Wednesday it was willing to work with the junta which ousted him, in a process to restore civilian rule.

 The new military rulers formally received the leaders of the June 5 Movement for the first time since seizing control of the crisis-hit country in a largely bloodless coup on August 18.